apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/java-api/sharding.en.md

 Attributes:

-The implementation class of `ShardingStrategyConfiguration`,  used to configure hint sharding strategies.

 | *Name*            | *DataType*            | *Description*           |
 | ----------------- | --------------------- | ----------------------- |
 | shardingAlgorithm | HintShardingAlgorithm | Hint sharding algorithm |